qpdf/qpdf/README-what-to-download.txt

    If you want to build qpdf for Windows yourself with either MINGW's gcc 4.4 or VC9, you can download this file and extract it inside the qpdf source distribution.
-Please refer to README.windows in the qpdf source distribution for additional details.
+Please refer to README-windows.txt in the qpdf source distribution for additional details.

  * qpdf-external-libs-src.zip